 I know that the radio system was all replaced in the late 80ies can't believe it is wore out all ready

+$20M projects on table today Shenandoah County supervisors today are expected to vote on a proposal to spend $10.7 million for a radio system to dispatch police and emergency personnel.
 Supervisors also will consider a letter of agreement with a Richmond financial advisor to assist with a bond issue to pay for the radio system and an $8.2 million sheriff’s department office complex.

 Central and Strasburg win football season openers.
 Get details at shenandoahfreepress.com